-Shares Under Option 1 Veighted Average Exercise Price Weighted Average Remaining Contractual Life Aggregate Intrinsic Value

-Outstanding at December 31, 2007 44,883,000 \$ 0.03

-Granted 7,276,083 0.04

-Expired -

-Outstanding at December 31, 2008 52,159,083 0.03

-Granted 16,750,000 0.03

-Expired - -

-Canceled (7,700,000) 0.03

-Outstanding at December 31, 2009 61,209,083 \$ 0.03 6 .2 years § 168,609

--

-Exercisable at December 31, 2009 60,259,083 \$ 0.03 6 .1 years § 168,609
+Shares Under Option Weighted Average Exercise Price Average Exercise ge Remaining ise Contractual ggregate ntrinsic Value Outstanding at December 31, 2007 44,883,000 \$ 0.03 Granted 7,276,083 0.04 Expired - Outstanding at December 31, 2008 52,159,083 0.03 Granted 16,750,000 0.03 Expired - - Canceled (7,700,000) 0.03 Outstanding at December 31, 2009 61,209,083 \$ 0.03 6.2 years \$ 168,609 Exercisable at December 31, 2009 60,259,083 \$ 0.03 6.1 years \$ 168,609

 At December 31, 2009, 80,000 of the options outstanding have no stated contractual life.
 Except for warrants issued in satisfaction of accounts payable, the fair value of each stock option grant and compensation-based warrant is estimated on the date of grant or issuance using the Black-Scholes option pricing model.
 In the case of the warrants issued in satisfaction of accounts payable, the warrants were valued at the amount of the accounts payable satisfied.
 The weighted-average fair value of stock options and compensation-based warrants issued during the year ended December 31, 2009 was \$0.01573.
 The weighted-average assumptions used for options granted and compensation-based warrants issued during the year ended December 31, 2009 were risk-free interest rate of 2.5%, volatility of 152%, expected life of 5.0 years, and dividend yield of zero.
-The weighted-average fair value of stock options and compensation-based warrants issued during the year ended December 31, 2009 were risk-free interest rate of 2.5%, volatility of 152%, expected life of 5.0 years, and dividend yield of zero.
-The weighted-average fair value of stock options and compensation-based warrants issued during the year ended December 31, 2008 were risk-free interest rate of 2.2%, volatility of 132%, expected life of 4.9 years, and dividend yield of zero.
+The weighted-average fair value of stock options and compensation-based warrants issued during the year ended December 31, 2008 was \$0.039.
+The weighted-average assumptions used for options granted and compensation-based warrants issued during the year ended December 31, 2008 were risk-free interest rate of 2.2%, volatility of 132%, expected life of 4.9 years, and dividend yield of zero.
 The assumptions employed in the Black-Scholes option pricing model include the following.
 The expected life of stock options represents the period of time that the stock options granted are expected to be outstanding prior to exercise.
-The expected life of the related stock options.
-The dividend yield or the company's common stock.
+The expected volatility is based on the historical price volatility of the Company's common stock.
 The risk-free interest rate represents the U.S. Treasury constant maturities rate for the expected life of the related stock options.
 The dividend yield represents anticipated cash dividends to be paid over the expected life of the stock options.
 The year-end intrinsic values are based on a December 31, 2009 closing price of \$0.018.